 I am not sure why any woman would want to go to war with a company of infantry grunts.
-Yet, if we are to believe those who are determined to use the U.S. military as a vehicle for social engineering, that is exactly what most of them are clamoring for.
+Yet, if we are to believe Joe Biden and several woke generals who are determined to use the U.S. military as a vehicle for social engineering, that is exactly what most of them are clamoring for.

-I don’t believe a woman wants to be crammed into an armored personnel carrier or an amphibious assault vehicle with 15 to 25 hot, sweaty and stinking infantry grunts as they move into harm’s way pressed together like so many sardines in a can.
+I don’t believe most women want to be crammed together like so many canned sardines into an armored personnel carrier or an amphibious assault vehicle with 15 to 25 hot, sweaty, and stinking infantry grunts as they move into harm’s way.

-I don’t believe a woman wants to strap on a 70 pound pack, a 9 pound rifle and several hundred rounds of ammo to slog through some jungle or across a scorching hot desert so she can be “one of the boys.”
+I don’t believe most women want to strap on a 70-pound pack, a 9-pound rifle, and several hundred rounds of ammo to slog through some jungle or across a scorching hot desert so she can be “one of the boys.”

 First of all, in my opinion, she won’t be able to do it.

-To be fair, nearly 30 men also washed out of the program.
+To be fair, a few dozen men have also washed out of the program since 2014.

-That isn’t surprising when you look at Department of Defense data that show 75 per cent of all American males are not fit for military service–and of the 25% who are, only about 15% will make it through basic training.
+That isn’t surprising when you look at a recent Department of Defense report that shows 80 percent of all American males are not fit for military service–and of the 20% who are, only about 15% will make it through basic training.

-When I was in the Army, I went through basic and advanced survival-counter-intelligence training and even though back then I was in great shape, I was ready to go AWOL after all the abuse we got from sadistic drill instructors.
+When I was in the Army, I went through basic and advanced survival-counter-intelligence training, and even though back then I was in great shape, I was ready to go AWOL after all the abuse we got from merciless drill instructors.

 Granted, there are more wimps and weenies around today than there were back in the 1960s.
-Look at the male role models today–especially on so-called comedy series such as the highly regarded show “Modern Family.”
-Two of the men in that show are gay and of the other two, one is a raging weenie and one is a 60-plus man in perpetual mid-life crisis with a Hispanic trophy wife 35 years younger than he is.
+Look at the male role models today–especially on so-called comedy series such as the now departed show “Modern Family.”
+Two of the men in that show were gay, and of the other two, one was a raging weenie, and one was a 60-something man in a perpetual mid-life crisis with a trophy wife 35 years younger than him.

-In schools that have no tolerance rules against any form of violence–even the traditional after school or playground scuffle that has always occurred between classic bullies and their victims–boys are punished for defending themselves.
+Schools today have “no tolerance” rules against any of the playful roughhousing boys used to engage in.
+Boys today are punished for defending themselves during after-school or playground scuffles that have always occurred between bullies and their victims.
 Girls, for the most part, are too intelligent to engage in such activities–at least they once were.

 Maybe that is why the military brass is now so eager to bring women into the military.
 They need women who are more “manly” than the pathetic male specimens they are getting.

-Recruits who couldn’t do 20 push ups were kicked in the butt until they did.
-You couldn’t get into the mess hall for meals unless you did at least five snappy pull ups on the iron bar outside the door.
+Recruits who couldn’t do 30 push-ups were kicked in the butt until they did.
+You couldn’t get into the mess hall for meals unless you did at least five snappy pull-ups–not chin-ups–on the iron bar outside the door.

-I recall a couple of recruits who couldn’t lift their 80-pound duffle bags filled with their army uniforms, fatigues, boots, hats, etc. As we walked down the battalion street inside Fort Leonard Wood, Mo. headed toward our assigned barracks, the two recruits lagged behind, dragging their duffle bags along the ground.
+I recall a couple of recruits who couldn’t lift their 60-pound duffle bags filled with their army uniforms, fatigues, boots, hats, etc. As we walked down the battalion street inside Fort Leonard Wood, Mo., headed toward our assigned barracks, the two recruits lagged behind, dragging their duffle bags along the ground.

 “Pick up that duffle bag, solder!” a sergeant screamed at one of the terrified recruits.

-“I can’t sergeant,” the recruit responded.
-He was probably no more than 5′ 3″ tall and probably weighed just a little more than the duffle bag he was trying so desperately to carry.
+“I can’t, sergeant,” the recruit responded.
+He was probably no more than 5′ 5″ tall and probably weighed just a little more than the duffle bag he was trying so desperately to carry.